Ghazi-work/Category-List-Crud/README.md

-This application is build on .NEt Core Mvc latest 6 version.
+This application is build on .NET Core Mvc latest 6 version and uses Bootstrap theme for UI.

 Anyone can clone this code but you need to update the connection string in the application.